petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 was the automation of test and release processes with CI/CD pipelines.
-Combined, these made it practical to incorporate fewer changes in each iteration, which helped to avoid mistakes and deliver value to the users more quickly---a critical priority in a competitive marketplace.
+Combined, these made it practical to incorporate fewer changes in each iteration, which helped to avoid mistakes and deliver value to users more quickly---a critical priority in a competitive marketplace.

 I've heard DevOps described as "turning collaborators into contributors."
 To achieve this, it's important to minimize the amount of effort required